nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Edit an existing link: `edit link`

 Oops!
 Seems like meeting link has changed.
-Not to worry, you can edit their link url easily with `edit person`!
+Not to worry, you can edit their link url easily with the `edit link` command!

 The `edit link` command allows you to edit an existing link in TruthTable.
 The edited link will be shown in the list of links in the [currently selected team](#current-team-section) as seen in the image below.
 As always, don't panic if